 ‘Paulo still supplies me with ice cream under the same conditions we shook on so long ago,’ reveals Daniel.
 In winter, the two men work on developing new varieties.
 They don’t rush things either: it takes at least three days to find the perfect taste and the right consistency.
 They recently designed a flavour called ‘black sesame’ in collaboration with a Japanese chef.
 ‘It’s a little less bitter than the original that you get in Japan.’

-Last summer, Daniel and his sister opened a new parlour called ‘Gelati Tellhof’ in Aussersihl (district 4).
+In 2017, Daniel and his sister opened a new parlour called ‘Gelati Tellhof’ in Aussersihl (district 4).
 ‘This is the realisation of a dream that we’ve harboured for years.’
-As well as having more choice than the stand by the harbour, the ice cream parlour is open during winter.
-‘We do, of course, sell much less ice cream in winter,’ states Daniel, ‘but we like being able to provide this service to our regular customers.’
+The ice cream parlour is having more choice than the stand by the harbour.
 It’s no coincidence that many tourists also end up coming to Daniel’s stand for an ice cream – it is a top pick in a host of travel guides.